The Great Turtle Project

 Burying Turtle Eggs

-In order to combat the consumption of turtle eggs in the region, the project team have started offering a higher rate for any eggs found by fishermen to dissuade them from selling the eggs to restaurants.
-These eggs are then carefully buried in the sand at the sanctuary, where they will hopefully hatch into healthy baby turtles that can then be released into the ocean.
+Burying Turtle Eggs In order to combat the consumption of turtle eggs in the region, the project team offer a higher rate for any eggs found by fishermen to dissuade them from selling the eggs to restaurants.
+Volunteers carefully bury these eggs in the sand at the sanctuary, where they will hopefully hatch into healthy baby turtles before being released into the ocean, beginning their journey to adulthood, where they may one day return to the beach to nest themselves.

 Tank Cleaning